West African Vodún: Offerings and animal sacrifice

-The Tchamba spirits, who are associated with the north, are deemed to favour northern foods like kola nuts and the millet-based drinks tchukutu and tchapkalo.
+The Tchamba spirits, who are associated with the north, are deemed to favour northern foods such as kola nuts and the millet-based drinks tchukutu and tchapkalo.

 Vodun involves animal sacrifices to both ancestors and other spirits, a practice called vɔ in Fon.
 Animal species commonly used for sacrifice include birds, dogs, cats, goats, rams, and bulls.
 There is ample evidence that in parts of West Africa, human sacrifice was also performed prior to European colonisation, such as in the Dahomey kingdom during the Annual Customs of Dahomey.

 Typically, a message to the spirits will be spoken into the animal's ear and its throat will then be cut.
 The shrine itself will be covered in the victim's blood.
 This is done to feed the spirit by nourishing its acɛ.
 Practitioners believe that this act maintains the relationship between humans and the spirits.
 The meat will be cooked and consumed by the attendees, something believed to bestow blessing from the vodún for the person eating it.
 The individual who killed the animal will often take ritual precautions to pacify their victim and discourage their spirit from taking vengeance upon them.

 Among followers in the United States, where butchery skills are far rarer, it is less common for practitioners to eat the meat.
 Also present in the U.S. are practitioners who have rejected the role of animal sacrifice in Vodun, deeming it barbaric.